lrmcc/Space_Game/README.md

 Python backend code server connected to SQL database for storing the top 25 scores and player initials.
 The server code will correctly score running games, determine if score is in the top 25 scores, and if so allow user to attach name or initials to the score.
 The server code will update the database as needed.

+This file will contain instructions on how to launch locally and also how to deploy to the web.